-- It provides adapted solutions to several needs and users profiles (National Statistical Institutes as well as other organisations) - It facilitates fully automated data transmissions - It guaranties secure transmissions - It offers value added services such as traffic monitoring, acknowledgements, reminders
+- It provides adapted solutions to several needs and users profiles (National Statistical Institutes as well as other organisations) - It facilitates fully automated data transmissions - It guaranties secure transmissions - It offers value added services such as traffic monitoring, acknowledgements, reminders ...

-1.1.3.2.
-Single User-ID for all services
+1.1.5.2 Single User-ID for all services

-The other main advantage of the eDAMIS tool is that the CIRCA user-id/password can be used to access the application.
+The other main advantage of the eDAMIS tool is that the CIRCABC user-id/password can be used to access the application.

-In order to get a CIRCA user-id/password, a user only needs to go to eDAMIS Web Portal (https://webgate.ec.europa.eu/edamis) and click on the link "Self registration (I have no CIRCA User-ID)"
+In order to get a CIRCABC user-id/password, a user only needs to go to CIRCABC Web Portal (https://circabc.europa.eu/faces/jsp/extension/wai/navigation/container.jsp) and click on the link "Create account".